 As illustrated, there are two iterations of identifying a hazard and then identifying controls of the hazard.
-At first the risk assessment team will identify the contamination sources of a process and the possible controls that address contamination (i.e., contamination controls).
-Once the contamination controls are established, the team then performs a further assessment by identifying hazards of those contamination controls and the next level of controls that prevent and detect those hazards (i.e., risk controls).
-An example of a contamination control is the use of a barrier glove (used to prevent human contamination) that is monitored and inspected at the end of the process (contamination detection).
-The team will then list and evaluate hazards of that glove (e.g. a tear) and evaluate the preventive and detection controls for that hazard (e.g. a tear) and causes of that hazard (e.g. equipment design to minimize tears and integrity testing).
-By performing this next level of hazard analysis, the team focuses on the controls that can be put in place and monitored before the contamination hazard could occur.
+At first the risk assessment team will identify the contamination sources of a process and the possible controls that

+385 address contamination (i.e., contamination controls).
+Once the contamination controls are established, the team 386 then performs a further assessment by identifying hazards of those contamination controls and the next level of 387 controls that prevent and detect those hazards (i.e., risk controls).
+An example of a contamination control is the 388 use of a barrier glove (used to prevent human contamination) that is monitored and inspected at the end of the 389 process (contamination detection).
+The team will then list and evaluate hazards of that glove (e.g., such as a 390 tear) and evaluate the preventive and detection controls for that hazard (tear) and causes of that hazard (e.g., 391 equipment design to minimize tears and integrity testing).
+By performing this next level of hazard analysis, the 392 team focuses on the controls that can be put in place and monitored before the contamination hazard could 393 occur.